rosetta-home/mdns/README.md

         type: :ptr
     })

-You can also add `:a` records so that your service is available from a web browser.
+You can also add `:a` records so that your service is available from a web browser or pingable.
+In order to use the ip address set by calling `Mdns.Server.set_ip` in responses, use the `:ip` atom for the value of your data attribute in the `Mdns.Server.Service` struct.

     Mdns.Server.add_service(%Mdns.Server.Service{
         domain: "rosetta.local",
-        data: {192, 168, 1, 4},
+        data: :ip, #this is a special atom that uses the ip address set when calling Mdns.Server.set_ip
         ttl: 120,
         type: :a
     })